-5. Programme of Study
+3. Programme of Study

-A candidate for the Degree of Master of Engineering in Fire Engineering by examination and project report shall:
+A candidate for the Degree of Master of Engineering in Fire Engineering shall:

-- (a) enrol in and pursue either full-time for one year or part-time for not less than two years and not more than four years a programme of study approved by the Dean of Engineering and Forestry; and - (b) pass an examination in six courses selected from the Schedule to these regulations; and - (c) present a project report and satisfy the examiners therewith.
+- (a) enrol in and pursue full-time study for not less than one year four months and not more than three years a programme of study approved by the Dean of Engineering and Forestry; and - (b) pass an examination in six courses selected from the Schedule to these regulations; and - (c) present a thesis and satisfy the examiners therewith.